 Based on the project description the project does not include any activities that would affect a Coastal Zone.
+The Puerto Rican Planning Board (PRBR) determined the Small Business Financing (SBF) program will have no significant impact on Puerto Rican Coastal Resources and does not require a Federal Consistency Review (see attached Resolution JP-2024-004).
 The project is in compliance with the Coastal Zone Management Act.
-The Puerto Rican Planning Board (PRBR) determined the Small Business Financing (SBF) program will have no significant impact on Puerto Rican Coastal Resources and does not require a Federal Consistency Review (see attached Resolution JP-2024-004).

-CZM JP-2024-004 Resolution.pdf PR-SBF-07419 CZM.pdf
+PRPB Resolution JP-JULY 2024-004.pdf PR-SBF-08364 CZM.pdf